Gunnar Vatnhamar: Club career

 In April 2023, Víkingur Reykjavík announced that they had agreed a deal to sign Vatnhamar, who prior to the move had spent his entire career at Víkingur Gøta.
+After 3 years at Vikingur, he signed for Danish club Vejle Boldklub on 1 September 2026.

 International career

 Vatnhamar made his international debut for the Faroe Islands national football team in a friendly 1–1 tie with Latvia on 22 March 2018, coming on as a substitute in the 88th minute.
-He scored his first goal on November 11, 2020 in a friendly against Lithuania.
-It was the only goal for the Faroes, who lost 2-1.
+He scored his first goal on 11 November 2020, in a friendly against Lithuania.
+It was the only goal for the Faroes, who lost 2–1.

 International goals

 Scores and results list Faroe Islands' goal tally first.